 Yasemen was also presenting at events, and even hosted her own social gatherings and networking events titled Parmuto Parties, in Chelsea, for media professionals and the creative crowd in general.
 She is half Cypriot, and was also managing some form of cultural exchange programme between Cyprus and London, which I didn’t quite get my head around as it sounded pretty boring.
 So I pretend to be interested, nodded my head and smiled every time she talked to me about it.

-When The Evil Queen Recessionista sunk her sharp talons into the British economy, we all felt the pinch… or dig, rather!
-The red velvet curtains that shaded our salons and soirées were stripped away, and the Evil Queen spread out her never ending dark cloak, covering the creative industries in a state of doom and gloom.. like some death eater off Harry Potter!
-Budgets were being cut left, right and centre, sponsorship deals were falling through our manicured hands, and finally, we all had to act fast and think outside the box, in order to hold on to our incomes for dear life.
+When The Evil Recession sunk its sharp talons into the British economy, we all felt the pinch… or dig, rather!
+The red velvet curtains that shaded our salons and soirées were stripped away, and The Recession spread out its never-ending dark cloak, covering the creative industries in a state of doom and gloom.
+Budgets were being slashed left, right and centre, sponsorship deals were falling through our manicured hands, and finally, we all had to act fast and think outside the box, in order to hold on to our incomes for dear life.